 There are a host of different drugs that actually deplete magnesium levels in the body.
 Antacids, certain antibiotics, estrogen, corticosteroids, some anti-psychotic meds, diuretics, asthma medications, and some heart medications are all known to either deplete or create a greater need in the body for magnesium.

 These three things are consumed regularly by many, but will significantly reduce magnesium levels in the body.

 Any time your body is in need of healing from surgery or an injury, it will lower magnesium levels as the body utilized magnesium in order to heal.

-If yu are deficient in magnesium, besides cravings for chocolate, what are some other symptoms a person may experience?
+If you are deficient in magnesium, what are some other symptoms a person may experience?

 - Acid reflux

 - Adrenal fatigue

 - High blood sugar

 - Inflammation, anywhere in the body